 A broken toilet in your home can also lead to the spread of bacteria which can be harmful for you and your family.
 Replacing a toilet with a brand-new one sounds like an easy fix, right?

-Well, there's a small list of potential issues that can arise during or after the toilet replacement.
+Well, there’s a small list of potential problems with toilet replacement.
 Understanding these concerns will help you stay prepared for any future toilet replacement issues.

-At Monkey Wrench Plumbing, Heating & Air, we have decades of combined knowledge in the world of toilets.
-We don't just replace toilets throughout the Los Angeles area; we also rely on toilets ourselves.
+At Monkey Wrench Plumbing, Heating, Air & Electric, we have decades of combined knowledge in the world of toilets.
+We don’t just replace toilets throughout the Los Angeles area; we also rely on toilets ourselves.

 List of Problems with Toilet Replacement